luyaochi/Hive-An-Evolutionary-Software-Development-Model/README.md

 ## Authorship

-This model was originally articulated by Lu Yao-Chi.
+This model was originally articulated by Lu Yao-Chi(Ji).